betsol/angular-form-validation/readme.md

 Use minified version: `angular-form-validation.min.js` in production and uncompressed version: `angular-form-validation.js` during development/testing.

-Also, don't forget to add dependencies, see [Dependencies][#dependencies] section above.
+Also, don't forget to add dependencies, see [Dependencies](#dependencies) section above.

 ### Add dependency in your application's module definition